Hong Kong leader says China patriots now firmly in charge - NewsBreak

 Hong Kong leader says China patriots now firmly in charge

-Hong Kong leader Carrie Lam said Monday that Chinese patriots are now firmly in charge of the city following the election of its new leader, who ran unopposed in a process controlled by Beijing.
+HONG KONG (AP) — Hong Kong leader Carrie Lam said Monday that Chinese patriots are now firmly in charge of the city following the election of its new leader , who ran unopposed in a process controlled by Beijing.

 The protests led to the imposition by Beijing of a sweeping National Security Law and the reorganization of the city's legislature.
 Political opponents were subsequently jailed, dissenting voices silenced and the organized opposition quashed.